alex-laycalvert/flashcards.nvim/README.md

 - [ ] Edit subject name from browse menu
 - [ ] Edit flashcard term and def while viewing cards
 - [ ] Browse all cards in subject
+- [ ] Documentation
+- [ ] Format text on flashcard so it doesn't wrap mid-word

 ## Installing